wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 Supported Operating Systems and Architectures:
  * Windows 10 & 11, 64 bit only.
 32 bit and Arm are not supported
- * Ubuntu 22.04, 64 bit.
+ * Ubuntu 22.04 & 24.04, 64 bit.
 Other Linux distributions with glibc >= 2.34 may work, but are unsupported
- * macOS 11 or higher, both Intel and Arm for Java.
-C++ requires macOS 12 or higher with Xcode 14.
+ * macOS 13 or higher, both Intel and Arm.

-.. warning:: The following OSes are no longer supported: macOS 10.15, Ubuntu 18.04 & 20.04, Windows 7, Windows 8.1, and any 32-bit Windows.
+.. warning:: The following OSes are no longer supported: macOS 12 or earlier, Ubuntu 18.04 & 20.04, Windows 7, Windows 8.1, and any 32-bit Windows.

 WPILib is designed to install to different folders for different years, so that it is not necessary to uninstall a previous version before installing this year's WPILib.